petros-d/docs/cloud/deploy-code.md

 ## Step 1: Authenticate to Astronomer

 Once you've tested your DAGs locally, you're ready to push them to Astronomer.
-To start, authenticate to Astronomer Cloud by running:
+To start, authenticate via the Astronomer Cloud CLI by running:

 ```
 astrocloud auth login
 ```

-If you created your account with a username and password, you'll be prompted to enter them directly in your terminal.
-If you did so via GitHub or Google OAuth, you'll be prompted to grab a temporary token from https://cloud.astronomer.io/token.
+After running this command, you will be prompted to open your web browser and log in via the Astronomer UI.
+Once you complete this login, you will be automatically authenticated to the CLI.

 ## Step 2: Push DAGs to an Astronomer Deployment